kongying-tavern/docs/src/fr/manual/faq/autoupdate/updater.md

 ---
-titleTemplate: :title | Kongying Tavern
+titleTemplate: :title - Client Manuals | Kongying Tavern
 description: Between version updates, some setups will encounter a bug that prevents the auto-updater from launching, which will require you to run the updater manually.
 banner: Désolé, la traduction de cette page est toujours en cours
 ---